-Yes, but the amazing thing about it is, when I was at school, I was absolutely useless at Maths.
+But the amazing thing about it all is, when I was at school, I was absolutely useless at Maths.
 We had twenty-eight in our class and I used to come about 26th/27th – never ever fathomed that out!
 I really, really couldn’t.
 I was hopeless – I didn’t even take my GCE in Maths.
 Hopeless at Maths – and if you think – all my working life that’s all I’ve ever done … its always involved figures of some sort.

 Working and being independent

-I can’t remember ever thinking anything about it – I was just so pleased I was out to work, you know what I mean, don’t you?
-You could buy your own clothes – I was one of three children and obviously being the oldest one, my parents couldn’t afford to buy me all these new fashionable things and yes, my main thought was ‘get to work and earn some money!
+After school, I was just so pleased I was out to work, you know what I mean.
+You could buy your own clothes; I was one of three children and obviously being the oldest one, my parents couldn’t afford to buy me all these new fashionable things so my main thought was ‘get to work and earn some money!
 Be independent.’

 One of my regular orders was a piece of pork for four shillings and sixpence (about twenty pence) – a loin of pork and if it came to say four and ninepence, I would take it, but if it was more I wouldn’t have it because I had to work to what they gave me!
 Then I used to get half a pound of mince for a different lady and then my own Mum used to have a pork chop and three quarters of a pound of pig’s fry – pig’s liver and bits and pieces – I don’t even know whether you can still buy that.
 My dad was a lorry driver at the time and sometimes we didn’t know whether he was coming home that night because he had to go wherever his lorry took him, or his load took him rather.
 As I say, every day I went there before school to earn my pocket money and then I only got about two shillings a week.

-When you’re young … when we were young girls – we wanted to wear stockings, didn’t we? – and they were quite expensive.
-My Mum said I wanted to wear stockings I would have to buy them myself, and I did, and that didn’t hurt me!
+When we were young girls, we wanted to wear stockings and they were quite expensive.
+My Mum said if I wanted to wear stockings I would have to buy them myself, and I did, and that didn’t hurt me!
 It’s good, because you feel you’ve got a bit of money and it’s your money.

 As a woman, the most challenging thing is how to balance work with children.
 It’s alright if you’ve got somebody to look after the children.
-When I went to Builders Equipment, when I started working in the office again, after having him … I was quite lucky in as much if he was ever ill, then I’d just phone up and say I’m not going in – and that was fine.
-There’d been occasions when perhaps he’s had something for a week and they’ve actually been quite good in the past – because I’ve walked up there and Mum’s had A. and I’ve just got some work – like if there was a lot of filing to be done I could bring that home … things like that.
-My Mum used to help me out, as I said, and my Aunt used to help me out looking after him so that was fine and school holidays – I used to try and do two whole days or even three whole days so he could go to Mum’s for two days and Auntie’s for one day, and then I’d have two days with him – but I never ever left him on his own.
-As he got a bit older I would leave him when he was about fourteen.
-I’d go to work and he’d have his friends round and they’d play in the garden or over the park and he knew what time to come home lunchtime because I’d come home lunch time to check on him and things like that, but I mean he was fine and Mum was just up the road but … these days ladies have got to go to work.
+When I went to Builders Equipment and started working in the office again, I was quite lucky in as much if my son was ever ill, I’d just phone up and say I’m not going in and that was fine.
+There were occasions when perhaps he’s had something for a week and they were quite good.
+Sometimes, Mum had my son for a few hours and I’ve walked up to the office and I’ve just got some work like filing or something which I could bring home.
+My Mum and my Aunt used to help me out looking after him so that was fine and during the school holidays – I used to try and do two whole days or even three whole days so he could go to Mum’s for two days and Auntie’s for one day, and then I’d have two days with him – but I never ever left him on his own.
+When he got a bit older, around fourteen, I would leave him.
+I’d go to work and he’d have his friends round and they’d play in the garden or over the park and I’d come home lunch time to check on him but I mean he was fine and Mum was just up the road but … these days ladies have got to go to work.